OCamlverse/ocamlverse.github.io/content/missing_pieces.md

 - [Google Cloud Platform](https://cloud.google.com/apis/): no bindings.
 - [NATS/NATS Streaming](https://nats.io/): no bindings.
 Part of the [Cloud Native Foundation](https://www.cncf.io/) and gaining increased adoption.

+## Chat bots

+- Our current bots for the discord channel use node.js code which is fairly unreliable.
+For example, rss-bot - a bot for displaying rss feeds in discord - tends to run out of memory.
+We'd much prefer to have a Discord library in OCaml, and possibly a bot creation library.
+[This](https://github.com/jerith/chaocaml) may be a good starting point.